MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-exec-query-statistics-xml-transact-sql.md

 ## Remarks
 > [!IMPORTANT]
-> Due to a possible random access violation (AV) while executing a monitoring stored procedure with the **sys.dm_exec_query_statistics_xml** DMV, the Showplan XML attribute \<ParameterList\> value `ParameterRuntimeValue` was removed in [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)] CU 26 and [!INCLUDE[sql-server-2019](../../includes/sssql19-md.md)] CU 12.
+> Owning to a possible random access violation (AV) while executing a monitoring stored procedure with the ``sys.dm_exec_query_statistics_xml`` DMV, the Showplan XML attribute \<ParameterList\> value `ParameterRuntimeValue` was removed in [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)] CU 26 and [!INCLUDE[sql-server-2019](../../includes/sssql19-md.md)] CU 12.
 This value could be useful while troubleshooting long running stored procedures.
 >
 > Starting with [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)] CU 31 and [!INCLUDE[sql-server-2019](../../includes/sssql19-md.md)] CU 19, the collection of the Showplan XML attribute \<ParameterList\> value `ParameterRuntimeValue` has been re-enabled with the inclusion of trace flag 2446.
 This trace flag enables the collection of the runtime parameter value at the cost of introducing additional overhead.

 > [!WARNING]
 >Trace Flag 2446 isn't meant to be enabled continuously in a production environment, but only for time-limited troubleshooting purposes.
-Using this trace flag will introduce additional and possibly significant CPU and memory overhead as we will create a Showplan XML fragment with runtime parameter information, whether the **sys.dm_exec_query_statistics_xml** DMV is called or not.
+Using this trace flag will introduce additional and possibly significant CPU and memory overhead as we will create a Showplan XML fragment with runtime parameter information, whether the ``sys.dm_exec_query_statistics_xml`` DMV is called or not.

->
+> [!NOTE]
-> **Note:** Starting with [!INCLUDE[ssSQL22](../../includes/sssql22-md.md)], [!INCLUDE[Azure SQL Database](../../includes/ssazure_md.md)], and [!INCLUDE[Azure SQL Managed Instance](../../includes/ssazuremi_md.md)], to accomplish this at the database level see the FORCE_SHOWPLAN_RUNTIME_PARAMETER_COLLECTION option in [ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL)](../../t-sql/statements/alter-database-scoped-configuration-transact-sql.md).
+>Starting with [!INCLUDE[ssSQL22](../../includes/sssql22-md.md)], [!INCLUDE[Azure SQL Database](../../includes/ssazure_md.md)], and [!INCLUDE[Azure SQL Managed Instance](../../includes/ssazuremi_md.md)], to accomplish this at the database level see the FORCE_SHOWPLAN_RUNTIME_PARAMETER_COLLECTION option in [ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL)](../../t-sql/statements/alter-database-scoped-configuration-transact-sql.md).

 This system function is available starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)] SP1.
 See KB [3190871](https://support.microsoft.com/help/3190871)